 In a nutshell, the idea behind using exercise or diet as a weight-loss tool is to either increase the energy expenditure or decrease the energy intake.
 While diet restrictions offer a significant advantage, we can’t deny exercise’s critical role in the weight-loss journey.
 Dietary restrictions, coupled with exercise, provide the best weight loss results.

-Let us bust some of the most common myths and facts about the benefits of weight loss and exercise:
+Let us bust some of the most common myths and facts about the weight loss benefits of exercise:

 Must Read: 15 Biggest Fat Loss Myths Busted!

-It is best to consult a weight loss expert before starting a new workout program, especially if you are overweight or wish to lose weight in specific areas.
+It is best to consult a weight loss expert before starting a new workout program, especially if you are overweight or wish to lose weight from specific areas of the body.
 A customised solution can help you choose a fitness routine that best works for you and helps you reach the desired weight goal.
-Remember — a solid combination of exercise and dietary regime leads to a sustainable weight loss than just sticking to exercise alone.
-If you are looking at achieving healthy weight loss, visit Oliva Skin & Hair Clinic today!
+Remember — a holistic approach to following an exercise routine and dietary regimen leads to a sustainable weight loss than just working out.
+If you are looking at achieving healthy weight loss, visit Oliva Skin & Hair Clinic to avail personalised guidance from top-notch weight-loss experts today!